Want free science lessons you can use in class tomorrow?

 Barf bags are arguably one of my favorite activities during the first half of the Biology course.

-These are unbelievably simple I promise your students will remember them for years to come.
-By adding cereal, yeast, and warm water to a zipper bag, your students can see fermentation at work- all the way up to the point at which it pops!
+These are unbelievably simple and I promise your students will remember them for years to come.
+By adding cereal, yeast, and warm water to a zipper bag, your students can see fermentation at work- all the way up to the point at which the bag pops!
 Although I don’t use formal lab reports often, there are a lot of variables that can be changed in this lab if you’d like to make it a true student-directed lab.
-The type of cereal, amount of each ingredient, and temperature of water all play a role in the amount of carbon dioxide being produced.
+The type of cereal, amount of each ingredient, and temperature of water all play a role in the amount of carbon dioxide being produced, so students can alter these variables to test which makes the biggest change in the alcoholic fermentation process.
 You can even grab my Barf Bag Lab for free in my Teachers Pay Teachers store.

 Photosynthesis Lab: Leaf Chromatography

 Leaf chromatography is an experiment that allows students to see the pigments hidden inside a leaf.
 The primary pigment inside a leaf is chlorophyll, which is responsible for the production of food through photosynthesis.
 When leaves change color in the autumn, the chlorophyll breaks down revealing the other pigments that remain.
 Photosynthesis is often taught in the autumn, which makes this lab perfect so students can teach their friends and families about seasonal color changes.
-If this experiment fits well into your course, you can easily find instructions for leaf chromatography online.
+If this experiment fits well into your course, you can use this free set of leaf chromatography instructions.

 You might also like...